-- d.
+- provided that no more than 10 percent of the total number of parking spaces on site are displaced.
+Required parking spaces for an existing non-residential use may be displaced if the existing non-residential use is not open during the event. - d.
 Paving.
 Mobile food service vehicles shall only be stopped or parked on surface paved with concrete, asphalt, or another surface approved by the Community Development Director. - e.
 Obstructions.
 Mobile vendor location and operations, including customers, seating, and equipment, shall not obstruct the right-of-way, sight distances, or otherwise create hazards for vehicle or pedestrian traffic.
 The location shall comply with applicable accessibility requirements and the Americans with Disabilities Act. - f.
 Nuisance.
 Mobile vendors shall be responsible for keeping the area clean of any litter or debris and shall provide trash receptacles for customer use on site.
 No vendor shall ring bells, play chimes, play an amplified musical system, or make any other notice to attract attention to its business while operating within city limits.
-The use of prohibited or unpermitted signs for mobile food vendors is not allowed. - D-E. Temporary Uses Requiring an Administrative Use Permit.
+The use of prohibited or unpermitted signs for mobile food vendors is not allowed. - Temporary Uses Requiring an Administrative Use Permit.
 Other temporary uses that do not meet the standards for temporary uses not requiring a permit or requiring a Temporary Use Permit may be allowed in nonresidential districts with the approval of an Administrative Use Permit so long as they are determined to be temporary in nature and will not unreasonably impair circulation or the operation of other uses in the area or otherwise create significant impacts.

+Division IV:

-Division IV: Administration and Permits
+Administration and Permits

-Chapter 18.20Planning Authorities
+Chapter 18.20 Planning Authorities